 How to stop picking?

-Most common question I’m being asked is: “how to stop picking my skin?”.
+Most common question asked is: “how to stop picking my skin?”.
 You’re probably asking the same question.
 And it’s a good thing.
 Most people don’t.

-People who suffer from it do a good job hiding it.
-They usually are very secret about their compulsion, and often don’t seek help, sometimes not even knowing what’s wrong with them.
-The result is that Compulsive Skin Picking is much more common than you would think.
-For example: as much as 4% of all college students have picking compulsions.
-That’s a huge number of people, to name only one demographic.
+People who struggle with compulsive skin picking do a good job hiding it.
+They tend to be very secretive about their compulsion, and often do not seek help.
+Others do not understand what is happening to them and the resulting shame and embarrassment act a barrier to recovery.
+This is one of the reasons why compulsive skin picking is more common than you would think.
+For example, as many as 4% of all college students have picking compulsions.
+That is a huge number of people within one demographic.

-Since sufferers don’t reach out for help, not much is known about this disorder.
-It gets little attention from scientists and doctors in terms of research.
-There are no books on this subject.
-And there’s currently no pill that can cure it.
+Since people tend not to reach out for help, the research on the disorder is limited which means it gets little attention from scientists and doctors in terms of research.
+While there are evidence-based treatments available, there is currently no pill that can cure it.

 However, there are few treatment methods that work.

-Which brings me to the second most common question I’m being asked…
+Which brings me to the second most common question we're being asked…

 …why am I picking my skin?

-Compulsive picking is only a symptom of a deeper illness taking place inside you.
-You cannot stop picking by treating the symptoms – you need to treat the cause.
+Compulsive picking could also be a symptom of other distress, which means treating the symptoms is not enough – you need to address the cause.